(Kids Doing Wonderful Things)

 - Educate kids about the issues and provide meaningful hands-on projects for kits to respond to their world.

-KDWT operates in Hawaii and New York and projects reach kids in countries.
+KDWT operates in Hawaii and New York and projects reach kids in other countries.

 "August 2016 Kids Care Club of the Month"